Here’s something that keeps your Executive Director (or you?) up at night.

 Two last pieces of advice:

 First, don’t be naïve.
-Rock stars like Jason will leave.
+Rock stars like Elise will leave.
 You need to make sure that it doesn’t catch you off guard.
 Make sure your best employees are not lone cowboys.
 Institutionalize his relationships.
-Make sure they belong to the organization and not simply to Jason.
+Make sure they belong to the organization and not simply to Elise.